-Danes are often said to be the happiest people in the world, and Copenhagen the world’s most liveable city.
+Danes are often said to be the happiest people in the world, and Copenhagen among the world’s most liveable cities.
 Some of the reasons are the large number of green oases and open spaces with fresh air, some of the cleanest water in the world – for drinking and swimming - as well as a city overflowing with bicycles, and a high availability and consumption of organic produce.
 Denmark is also one of the safest countries in the world, and has an excellent and efficient infrastructure.

 More than half of the hotels in Copenhagen have an environmental plan regarding water, laundry, house cleaning, waste, energy consumption, food, smoking, indoor climate, and administration.
 Below you find some of Copenhagen's green hotels

 The flagship of climate-friendly hotels in Copenhagen is beyond doubt the Crowne Plaza Copenhagen Towers.
 Denmark’s greenest hotel, where 25 storeys of luxury joins up with sustainability.

 Brøchner & Arthur Hotels

 The Brøchner Hotel Group and Arthur Hotels have 6 hotels in Copenhagen and are the world’s first carbon neutral hotel group.